Cần Thơ Bridge: Collapse

 Pieces of Cần Thơ Bridge remaining after its collapse on October 4, 2007, ten days after the accident.

 A 90-meter approach ramp of the Cần Thơ Bridge collapsed during construction, on the morning of September 26, 2007, falling from 30 meters in the air.
 The collapsed section was above a small island located on the Vĩnh Long side of the bridge.
 There were 250 engineers and workers working on and under the span at the time; the official death toll is 54, with 80 severe injuries.
 According to Dr. Trần Chủng, head of the national construction QA/QC authority under the Ministry of Construction, this is the most catastrophic disaster in the history of Vietnam's construction industry.

 Rescue efforts

-Immediately following the accident, many workers at the site joined the rescue forces to take the injured out of the debris, and Chợ Rẫy Hospital in Hồ Chí Minh City sent two professional rescue teams to the site.
+Immediately following the accident, many workers at the site joined the rescue forces to take the injured out of the debris, and Chợ Rẫy Hospital in Ho Chi Minh City sent two professional rescue teams to the site.
 Local people, students, and cadres joined the rescue teams.
 International agencies contributed rescue personnel and funding.
 Rescue efforts were carried out with cranes rather than by direct rescue personnel because of the risk of collapse of the remaining part of the bridge.